 A listener should be able to easily listen, learn, and be entertained.
 If you tune into any of the best-ranked shows on Spotify, Google Play, Apple, or iTunes, you’ll notice that they all have a consistently high standard of sound quality.

 You want to ensure that your listeners keep coming back every time you publish.
 Besides, you don’t want all the hard work you put into creating quality content to be overlooked because your audio is too distracting.

-What lots of people don’t realize is that the power of a podcast and a newsletter are similar in that you are creating an intimate connection between the creator and the listener / or reader.
-It’s through these channels that you are able to build up a sense of trust with people that keeps them coming back.
+What lots of people don’t realize is that the power of a podcast and a newsletter are similar in that you are creating an intimate connection between the creator and the listener or reader.
+It’s through these channels that you can build up a sense of trust with people that keeps them coming back.

 But remember, it’s important that your newsletter provides value to your reader and isn’t simply self-promotional.
 There are ways to build up your email mailing lists by running giveaways on social and creating posts or audiograms that encourage email sign-ups.

 If you’re looking to add some branded podcast content to your inbox, check out our list of the best branded podcast newsletters you need to stay ahead of the audio curve.

 Sign up for our bi-weekly newsletter, The Branded Podcaster!

 Get the latest podcasting news and trends and become the podcasting expert on your team.